Zinkelburger/x45s/Readme.md

 operator< and all logical operators are defined

 ## trumpGlobalVariable
 The program keeps track of trump and suitLed via global variables.
-Only main should update those.
+Only x45s should update those.